cybozu-go/sabakan/docs/lifecycle.md

 Machine Lifecycle Management
 ============================

-To automate machine lifecycle management sabakan provides a set of API and ability to manage states of machines.
+To automate machine lifecycle management, sabakan provides a set of API and ability to manage states of machines.

 Scope